MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/workflow-bot-in-teams.md

 :::image type="content" source="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-action-card.png" alt-text="workflow bot card action handler diagram" lightbox="../../../assets/images/sbs-workflow-bot/sbs-workflow-bot-action-card.png":::

-1. **Action card**: The card where you define your action that users can invoke for example, the `DoStuff`.
+1. **Action card**: The card where you define your action that users can invoke, for example the `DoStuff`.
 1. **Card action handler**: Triggered when users invoke the corresponding card action, its `triggerVerb` is same as the `verb` property in Adaptive Card action.
 It can send a response card to respond to the action.
 1. **Response card**: The card that responds to the action when user invokes it from the action card.